 Review of the Album "Extreme Aggression" by German Thrash Metal Band Kreator

-This Album May not be as Good as Later Albums But Give it a Chance
+Extreme Aggression May Not be as Good as Later Albums By Kreator But Give it a Chance

 German thrash metal band Kreator really opened up my eyes and creative tastes with their brilliant 2005 album Enemy of God.
 However, their earlier albums should be given consideration as well.
 Their 1989 album called Extreme Aggression is a raw, heavy album that has not really deviated from their thrash metal approach.
 The first song called Extreme Aggressions ends in such a way that we are reminded of how the songs in Metallica’s debut album would end.
 The song ends with a few quick rhythmic taps.